 Comfort and Mobility

 Another excellent attribute of the Airshed is the supple material of the body, as well as the stretch material that comprises the waist and wrist cuffs.
 Even after hours of running or riding in this jacket, it remained comfortable.
-Only the Outdoor Research Tantrum II proved to be more comfortable, with its movement-mirroring stretch material.
 The pullover design was one of the only detractors from comfort and mobility.
 If your shoulders are chronically tight like our gear testers, getting in and out of a pullover can make you feel like Houdini trying to escape from a straight jacket.
 However, this isn't necessarily the fault of the jacket as much as our non-compliance with our physical therapist's recommendations to stretch our shoulders…

 Patagonia has mastered the art of creating portable garments and the Airshed is no exception.
 In the early days of the Houdini, one needed three thumbs to stuff the jacket into its microscopic stuff pouch; now with the Airshed, the pouch is truly the perfect size.

 It packs down to a small size but not so small that it's a chore to cram it into the pocket.
 The only notable issue is the aforementioned frustration with putting this thing on and taking it off!

 The color choices of the Airshed are all quite dark; this coupled with the minimal reflective badging helped earn a barely passing grade for visibility.
 The extremely bright reflective material of the front and back Patagonia badges helped salvage some visibility from the gloomy color scheme.

 The Airshed is a breathability specialist.
 This jacket is best suited for high output activities when breathability is essential.
 The weatherproofing isn't anything to write home about, relegating this jacket to specific weather conditions, i.e., cold and dry.